radcli14/BeeSwift/README.md

 ```

 Click `Add Package` in the lower right corner.
+If you do choose to skip this optional step, then portions of the code in the `AppDelegateExtension` created in a later step will not work.

 ## Create Objective C AppDelegate Header

-In the tree on the left hand side, right click `Supporting Files` and then `New File`.
+In XCode, in the tree on the left hand side, right click `Supporting Files` and then `New File`.
 Select `Header File` in the menu, then click `Next`.
 Enter the name `AppDelegate` then click `Create`, without modifying any defaults.
 Under the commented header section, delete any uncommented code, and replace with the following.